The-SudoStart/house-hunting/README.md

 The application enables:

-* tenants to browse rental listings,
+* tenants to browse nearby rental listings,
 * landlords or caretakers to post available houses,
-* and direct communication between both parties through phone calls or WhatsApp.
+* and direct communication between both parties using phone calls or WhatsApp.

 ---